DrewRoss5/Passmanager/README.md

 # Usage
 ## Password Database (.pwdb) Files:
 Passwords are stored in .pwdb files.
 Every .pwdb is encrypted with a key derived from the user's master password (set at file creation).
-Take extreme care to remember/store this master password, because there is currently no way to recover password data without it.
+This can be changed with the password database's key file

 ## Commands:
 ### init: